Marcelino Menéndez y Pelayo: Biography

-He was born at Santander.
+He was born in Santander.
 His brother said in his memoirs that at the age of twelve he translated Virgil without a dictionary and read the History of England by Oliver Goldsmith.
 At only 15, he studied literature under Manuel Milà i Fontanals at the University of Barcelona (1871–1872), then proceeded to the central University of Madrid.
 His academic success was unprecedented; a special law was passed by the Cortes to enable him to become a professor at 22.
 Three years later, in 1880, he was elected a member of the Real Academia Española, but he was already well known throughout Spain.

 His first volume, Estudios críticos sobre escritores montañeses (1876), had attracted little notice at first.
 He then produced his scholarly investigation Horacio en España (1877), an analysis of Horace's translations in Spanish literature, with a prologue by the prominent critic Juan Valera.
 He became famous through his Ciencia española (1878), a collection of essays vindicating the existence of a scientific tradition in Spain.
 The orthodoxy of this work is even more noticeable in the Historia de los heterodoxos españoles (1880–1886), and the writer was hailed as the champion of the Ultramontane party.
 As the Catholic Encyclopedia (1908–10) described his work, "Every page of his writings reveals a wealth of strong common sense, clear perception, and a vein of wonderful and ever varying erudition.
 Thoroughly Catholic in spirit, he found his greatest delight, he declared, in devoting all his work to the glory of God and the exaltation of the name of Jesus".

 His lectures (1881) on Calderón established his reputation as a literary critic.
 His work as an historian of Spanish literature was continued in his Historia de las ideas estéticas en España ("History of aesthetic ideas in Spain") (1883-1891), which are five volumes in which he explores, summarizes and reinterprets the existing bibliography on literary and artistic aesthetics at different times of the Spanish cultural tradition.

 He undertook the publication of the works of Lope de Vega (1890-1902) in 13 volumes.
 Another tremendous work was his Anthology of Castilian Lyric Poets (1890-1908), again 13 volumes devoted to medieval poetry (except the last one, dedicated to Juan Boscán Almogáver).
 He also devoted much time to his Orígenes de la novela ("The origins of the novel"), three volumes published in 1905, 1907 and 1910, with a fourth posthumous volume where he examined the imitations that La Celestina gave rise to in the 16th century.
 Simultaneously, he published the Anthology of Hispano-American Poets (1893-1895), 4 volumes that are actually a History of Hispano-American poetry as he titled it when reissuing it in 1911.
 Although some of his judgments, mainly those related to the defense of Spanish tradition, are no longer accepted, his studies of Spanish literature (Medieval, Renaissance, and Golden Age) are still valuable.

 He died at Santander.
 He is buried in Santander Cathedral, where his monument may still be seen.